Meet the Team

 Shireen Nori is a recognized grassroots organizer and social movement strategist.
 She has over a decade of experience working at the intersections of reproductive justice and racial justice at the local, state, and federal levels.
 She also worked in climate justice at 350.org, where she co-created digital strategy for the 2019 Climate Strikes, which brought 7.6 million people out to the streets in a single day.
 Prior to joining Public Rights Project, she organized at Kairos Fellowship where she supported over 200+ organizations in developing and strengthening their online and offline organizing through training, coaching, and strategic development.
 Shireen lives in Duwamish land called Seattle, Washington with her dog Ruhi and her refrigerator.

-Jordan Phillips (she/her) / Legal Fellow
+Samantha Perlman / Legal Fellow

-Graham Provost / Staff Attorney, PRP’s Election Protection Hub
+Graham Provost / Elections Staff Attorney

 Graham Provost is an attorney with PRP’s Election Protection Hub.
 He is focused on defending the right to vote and ensuring that election officials are able to administer fair elections.